quicwg/base-drafts/draft-ietf-quic-transport.md

 discarded, because they are sent before their sender receives the STOP_SENDING, the sender will consider the frames to count against its flow-control windows.

-Upon receipt of a STOP_SENDING frame on a stream in the "open" state, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
+Upon receipt of a STOP_SENDING frame on a stream in the "open" or "half-closed (remote)" states, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
 If the STOP_SENDING frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

 ## Stream Concurrency {#stream-concurrency}